What is Cholesterol?

 - "Good" cholesterol is called HDL (High Density Lipoprotein).
 HDL transports cholesterol from the body's tissues to the liver, where it is broken down and excreted by the body.

 - "Bad" cholesterol is known as LDL (Low Density Lipoprotein).
 LDL transports cholesterol from the liver to the rest of the body, where it is absorbed into blood and tissue.
+High levels of bad cholesterol can lead to high blood pressure and other cardiovascular-related issues.

 The American Heart Association advises adults to have cholesterol levels checked every 4 to 6 years.